 Snyk Code custom rules

-Snyk Code custom rules are Early Access and available only for Enterprise plans.
-For more information, see Plans and pricing.
+Snyk Code custom rules are Early Access and available only with Enterprise plans.
+To enable this feature, see Snyk Preview.

 Create custom rules to run queries against the code stack as part of your investigation workflow.
 Use custom rules, as follows: